Astonishskagen/Personal-Notes/blender.md

 - [ ] Learn to create a Github repository.
 - [ ] Learn to manage a Github repository.

-Apparently we can use emojis too! :joy: :blue_heat: :sunglasses:
+Apparently we can use emojis too! :joy: :blue_heart: :sunglasses:

 Also I fond out that I can ==hihlight important lines== **in markdown**.